Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

-We therefore repeated all comparisons at \(T=1\), where increased stochasticity can reveal the suppressed preferences.
-To give some intuition as to why this works, we use a simple, stylized example with Von Newmann Morgenstern utilities.\footnote{We note that we only use VNM utilities to help with the intuition; we do not claim that the models' preferences can be mapped to a VNM utility function or that the preferences satisfy axioms of rationality.} Assume the model assigns utilities $u(a)=5$, $u(b)=5.1$, and there is a primacy boost $\delta=0.2$.
-When presented $(a,b)$ at $T=0$, the model always chooses $a$ (since $5+0.2>5.1$) and $(b,a)$ always yields $b$ (since $5.1+0.2>5$).
-Now suppose that \(T=1\) adds uniform noise $\varepsilon\sim U[-0.4,0.4]$ to the first option’s utility.\footnote{We can assume noise is added to only one position without loss of generality.} At $T=1$, $(a,b)$ yields $a$ with probability 0.625 (as $\mathbb{P}[5.2+\varepsilon \geq 5.1]=0.625$), and $(b,a)$ yields $b$ with probability 0.875.
-Thus, $b$ is significantly more likely to be chosen than $a$ at \(T=1\), despite the fact that $a \unsure b$.
-Consistent with this intuition, eight of twelve model–tier color pairs in our experiments showed a significant preference ($p<0.05$) and three of these showed overwhelming distortion ($p<10^{-6}$).
-We obtained similar results for resumes; in one case, one resume was 1.5 times more likely to be chosen than the other, showing that order effects can lead to selection of significantly inferior options.
-For more details, see \ifpnas SI Appendix~E. \else Appendix~\ref{app:tie_breaking}. \fi
+We conducted this experiment on our three representative models: GPT-4o-mini, Claude 3 Haiku, and Llama 3 8B.
+Consistent with this intuition, eight of twelve model-tier color pairs in our experiments showed a significant preference (\(p < 0.05\)), and three of these showed overwhelming distortion (\(p < 10^{-6}\)).
+We obtained similar results for resumes; in one case, one resume was 1.5 times more likely to be chosen than the other, indicating that order effects can lead to the consistent selection of inferior options---effects that are most pronounced at lower temperatures.
+This provides evidence that order effects often reflect genuine distortions of underlying preferences rather than arbitrary tie-breaking.
+For more details, see \ifpnas SI Appendix~E \else Appendix~\ref{app:tie_breaking} \fi.